All Episodes

 It wasn't transitory month after month, year after year now with Joe Biden.

-So as a result, the Fed to deal with inflation, they raise interest rates.
+So as a result, the Fed, to deal with inflation, they raise interest rates.

 If you think that's different, you tell me.

-And as a result, Sean Bi but the Fed cannot create the energy pipelines that the Biden administration took away.
+The Fed cannot create the energy pipelines that the Biden administration took away.

-Core the inflation for goods has gone down seven months in a row.
+The inflation for goods has gone down seven months in a row.

 What Biden did is kill the supply side of the economy.